 Quest Resource (QRHC) Gains As Market Dips: What You Should Know

-Heading into today, shares of the recycling company had gained 23.37% over the past month, outpacing the Business Services sector's loss of 11.24% and the S&P 500's loss of 8.19% in that time.
+Prior to today's trading, shares of the recycling company had gained 13.65% over the past month.
+This has outpaced the Business Services sector's loss of 5.48% and the S&P 500's loss of 3.29% in that time.

 Investors will be hoping for strength from Quest Resource as it approaches its next earnings release.
 In that report, analysts expect Quest Resource to post earnings of -$0.03 per share.
 This would mark a year-over-year decline of 250%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $74.2 million, up 98.54% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Quest Resource.
+Any recent changes to analyst estimates for Quest Resource should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Quest Resource is currently a Zacks Rank #1 (Strong Buy).

-In terms of valuation, Quest Resource is currently trading at a Forward P/E ratio of 16.51.
-Its industry sports an average Forward P/E of 16.51, so we one might conclude that Quest Resource is trading at a no noticeable deviation comparatively.
+Valuation is also important, so investors should note that Quest Resource has a Forward P/E ratio of 18.6 right now.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 18.6.

 The Waste Removal Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 62, putting it in the top 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.

 To follow QRHC in the coming trading sessions, be sure to utilize Zacks.com.